-The strategic business review on pages 11 to 16 covers our 2023 financial performance in detail, however, I would like to specifically highlight the following new records set by the Society during the year:
+The strategic report on pages 13 to 16 covers our 2024 financial performance in detail, however, I would like to specifically highlight the following new records set by the Society during the year:

-- Total assets have increased by £77.2M, to £607M; - Mortgage balances increased by £67.4M to £477.8M; - Savings balances increased by £72.6M to £565.5; - Profit before tax increased by £0.8M to £6.2M, and - Reserves increased by £4.7M to £39.8M
+- Total assets have increased by £86.7M, to £693.7M; - Savings balances increased by £81.8M to £647.3M; - Profit before tax increased by £0.1M to £6.3M, and - Reserves increased by £4.7M to £44.5M

-The Society recorded a pre-tax profit of £6.2M, a £0.8M increase from the previous record achieved in 2022.
-This was primarily due to the Society's increased mortgage book balances.
+The Society recorded a pre-tax profit of £6.3M, a £0.1M increase from the previous record achieved in 2023.
+This was primarily due to an increase in mortgage balances and a part release of the impairment provision.
 As a member owned organisation, we do not aim to maximise our profits.
 However, we do need to achieve an amount of profit that allows the Society to balance member value with a robust capital position to fund future investment and to support our business growth.
+The Society has grown its balance sheet by 50% in just three years with our reserves increasing by a similar rate, at 46%.
+This demonstrates the sustainability of the Society's business model.
 The Society has built up a strong capital position over many years through its strategy of achieving sustainable growth, with low credit losses and prudent cost control.

-This year's increase in profit has led to a slight decrease in the Society's capital ratio from 19.30% of Risk Weighted Assets to 18.82% with the reason for the decrease being the record mortgage growth.
-This is a sound position for the Society to be in as we continue through a period of higher interest rates and low economic growth in 2024.
+This year's increase in profit has led to an increase in the Society's capital ratio from 18.82% of Risk Weighted Assets to 19.02%, a sound position for the Society to be in as we head into 2025.
+This capital metric means the Society is well placed to withstand the impact of continued high interest rates, and the likelihood of slower economic growth in 2025.